-Frying a turkey isn't really the traditional method of cooking a Thanksgiving bird, but it does give it an awesome crispy skin and juiciness that is through the roof.
-Still, a lot of us seem to avoid the whole deep-frying situation because of the terrifying tales of Thanksgiving Day explosions — and the fact that the process requires a whole grip of oil.
-We're talking 3 to 5 gallons.
-And oil doesn't grow on trees.
+Frying a turkey isn’t really the traditional method of cooking a Thanksgiving bird, but it does give it an awesome crispy skin and juiciness through the roof.
+Still, a lot of us seem to avoid the whole deep-frying situation because of the terrifying tales of Thanksgiving Day explosions — and the fact that the process requires a whole lot of oil.
+We’re talking 3 to 5 gallons.
+And oil doesn’t grow on trees.
 That ish is expensive.

 The good news is you can recycle the oil you use to fry your turkey, so you can get at least a little something back on your oil investment — there are just a couple of simple rules of thumb to follow so it’s safe to use.

 First of all, it’s important to buy your oil with reuse in mind.
 According to The National Turkey Federation, only oils that have high smoke points should be used — they suggest peanut, refined canola, corn oil, rice oil and sunflower oil.
 An oil’s smoke point is the temperature at which it begins to break down and create irritating smoke, according to Livestrong.com.
 Exceeding an oil’s smoke point can cause the oil to be harmful if consumed.